-The two-day conference, presented by a partnership between the Center for Automation Technologies and Systems (CATS) at Rensselaer Polytechnic Institute and the Center for Economic Growth (CEG) brought together leaders from industry, government, and academia to address challenges facing regional manufacturers, and provide a strategic look at emerging ways to leverage the power of automation technologies, business best practices, and take advantage of available state and regional resources to better compete and succeed in the global marketplace.
+The two-day conference, themed “Make it Smart, Make it Here,” will be held April 22-23, 2014 at the Hilton Garden Inn in Troy, NY.
+The conference will bring together leaders from industry, government and academia to address common challenges faced by manufacturers, and highlight opportunities for innovation and growth.
+The conference will provide manufacturers a strategic view at emerging ways to leverage the power of smart manufacturing technologies and business best practices, and take advantage of available federal, state and regional resources to manufacture locally and better compete in the global marketplace.